IFC Films Buys Catherine Deneuve, Juliette Binoche Drama ‘The Truth’ (EXCLUSIVE)

 The deal was announced at the Berlin Film Festival and comes after an active Sundance for IFC — one in which the indie label picked up rights to the Keira Knightley thriller “Official Secrets” and Jennifer Kent’s “The Nightingale.”

-Kore-eda co-wrote “The Truth” with Léa Le Dimna.
+Kore-eda co-wrote “The Truth” with Lea Le Dimna.
 The film is produced by Muriel Merlin.
 Wild Bunch is handling international sales.
-The deal was negotiated by Arianna Bocco, EVP of acquisitions and productions at IFC Films and Eva Diederix, head of international sales at Wild Bunch and CAA Media Finance.
+The deal was negotiated by Arianna Bocco, exec VP of acquisitions and productions at IFC Films, and Eva Diederix, head of international sales at Wild Bunch and CAA Media Finance.